YSakhno/advent-of-code-2023-in-kotlin/README.md

 [^aoc]:
     [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.
 Every year since then, beginning on the first day of December, a programming puzzle is published every day for twenty-five days.
-    You can solve the puzzle and provide an answer using the language of your choice.
+Everyone can solve the puzzles and provide answers using the language of their choice.

 [aoc]: https://adventofcode.com
 [docs]: https://kotlinlang.org/docs/home.html